Mangalajodi: Education

 There is in Mangalajodi, two primary schools, one Middle English School and one High School.
 Besides, six Anganwadi and Mini-Anganwadi schools are functioning.

 Literary publication

-A literary digital magazine Banamallira Mahak based upon Odia literature and culture has been published in Mangalajodi.
+A literary digital magazine, Banamallira Mahak, based upon Odia literature and culture has been published in Mangalajodi.

 Banamallira Mahak is a non-profit digital web magazine, whose aim is to store and promote Odia literature worldwide.
 A digital platform for self expression by the writers, their literary creativity and thoughts round the globe.
-Often, in a bid to attract Odias, bring their trusted feelings in literature and culture of Odisha.
-The objective of this web platform is for self management of contents by each and every writer, self publishing, musical expressions, create and participate in forum base group discussions and much more.